“We all eat as a family now”

 What to do

 Make eating together a priority

-Don’t have two eating times, one for you and one for them.
-Eat together.
+Don’t have two separate eating times; one for them and one for you.
 It may be that you eat a little bit earlier and they eat a little bit later.
-Eating with everyone there is not always possible although we hope to get these things right “most” of the time.
+Eating with everyone there may not always be possible but trying to do this “most” of the time is essential.

 Keep it mellow